jtlap/nt2/doc/source/sdk/meta/traits/downgrade.rst

 Description
 ^^^^^^^^^^^
-Returns the input type without with an integral type that is twice as small as its primitive, with optional sign.
+Returns the input type rebound with an integral type that is twice as small as its primitive, with optional sign.
 If the primitive type is floating-point, use the floating-point type that is twice as small and discard the sign.

 For :ref:`simd_pack`, also makes cardinal twice as big.